caminosdeagua/project-map/README.md

 5. To add a new project or update an existing project, just edit the private google sheet appropriately.
 Your changes should be visible on the project map within seconds.

-6. To add a new column to the project map:
-    1. Add your column wherever you want in the PRIVATE sheet
-    2. Add this code to whatever column you want (not A or B, see point #2 above) in the PUBLIC sheet, changing [COLUMN HEADER] appropriately so it matches the header that you've added in the PRIVATE sheet: ```QUERY(IMPORTRANGE("https://docs.google.com/spreadsheets/d/1hBGGjgXYfEUDwnmCKSuLcpIdQXj0Ea5TyH_aV_MCqCU/edit#gid=0", "DATA!A:FF"),"SELECT Col"&MATCH("[COLUMN HEADER]", IMPORTRANGE("https://docs.google.com/spreadsheets/d/1hBGGjgXYfEUDwnmCKSuLcpIdQXj0Ea5TyH_aV_MCqCU/edit#gid=0", "DATA!A1:FF1"), 0))```
-    3. adjust the files index.html, scripts.js, and the language files appropriately to include a new column.
-If you cannot figure out how to do this, contact Aaron: askrupp at gmail.

 ## How to add a new column

 If the column that you want to add is simple (only involves displaying the number in the spreadsheet under a string header), follow these instructions.
 For any more complex behavior, see the 'Contact' section below.

-1. Add column to Projects-PRIVATE
+1. Add column to Projects-PRIVATE, whever you want.

-2. Add column to Projects-PUBLIC, substituting the appropriate column name from step (1).
+2. Add this code to whatever column you want (not A, B, or C, see point #2 above) in the PUBLIC sheet, changing [COLUMN HEADER] appropriately so it matches the header that you've added in the PRIVATE sheet: ```QUERY(IMPORTRANGE("https://docs.google.com/spreadsheets/d/1hBGGjgXYfEUDwnmCKSuLcpIdQXj0Ea5TyH_aV_MCqCU/edit#gid=0", "DATA!A:FF"),"SELECT Col"&MATCH("[COLUMN HEADER]", IMPORTRANGE("https://docs.google.com/spreadsheets/d/1hBGGjgXYfEUDwnmCKSuLcpIdQXj0Ea5TyH_aV_MCqCU/edit#gid=0", "DATA!A1:FF1"), 0))```

 3. Add a div element with class="info-text" to index.html, setting the id to whatever you want